NWU-NISL-Fuzzing/upbeat/AE.md

 ### 1 Jupyter Notebook

-We provide an interactive Jupyter Notebook hosted on a cloud server.
+We provide an interactive Jupyter Notebook hosted on a remote server.
 The notebook first uses a single case to demonstrate the entire Upbeat pipeline.
 Then, it conducts small-scale testing (100 test cases) and finally reproduces the evaluation presented in our paper.

 Please click [this link](http://issta2024upbeat.free.idcfengye.com) to access our notebook.